 Take the previous crate of $100,000,000 and times it by 10!

 I guess you could still hide the money in your house.
 You would just need a really large room, and it’d be easy to find.

 How much does a billion dollars weight?

-When weight in $100 bills, a billion dollars weights approximately 10,000 kilograms.
+When weighed in $100 bills, a billion dollars weighs approximately 10,000 kilograms.

 A Trillion Dollars

 Unless you own a factory, you can no longer hide the money in your house. $1,000,000,000,000 is 100 rows of crates of $100,000,000.

 How much does a trillion dollars weight?